A Full Apartment Renovation Smooths a Family’s Traffic Flow

 Thank you, Dara + Mauricio, for sharing your full apartment renovation with us!

 KITCHEN: Cabinets and hardware: Ikea.
 Countertops: Quartzmaster.
-Sink: Kohler.
+Sink: Appliances Connection.
 Faucet: Grohe.
-Fridge, dishwasher, and stove: Bosch.
+Fridge, dishwasher, and stove: Appliances Connection.
 Lighting: West Elm.
 Paint in Decorator White (eggshell finish on walls and semi-gloss doors): Benjamin Moore.

 Plan ahead and read up on how long it takes to renovate a whole apartment.